lms-org/sdl_image_renderer/README.md

 # sdl_image_renderer
-Renders a single image into a window created with SDL2.
+Render images into a window created with SDL2.
+The images will be copied on top of each other with alpha blending.
+Rendering is performed in the given order, the last image will be on top.

 ## Data channels
 - All images provided by config `channels`